 I do love homemade gnocchi.
 Sure they do not look as perfectly formed and as the factory churned out jobbies.
 But they for me are the essence of good home cooking.

 There is nothing wrong with shop bought gnocchi of course, in fact, one of my most popular recipes here on Krumpli.
-This cheesy baked gnocchi recipe makes great use of them.

 How To Make Homemade Gnocchi with Ricotta Cheese.